 Why are flat panel detectors (FPD) not standard on all C-arm machines?

-Don’t let this cause unnecessary concerns.
+Do not let this cause unnecessary concerns.

 Image intensifier C-arms are still the standard of care and capture high-quality images that are comparable to those captured by digital C-arm machines.

 Real-time fluoroscopy is possible with FPD but raises the device’s costs significantly.
-Therefore, FPD is coming slowly on the new models of C-arm machines, while they have been standard for many years on the fixed special procedure systems such as Cath Labs.
+Therefore, FPD is coming slowly on the new models of C-arm machines, while they have been standard for many years on the fixed special procedure systems such as Cath labs.